Standardizing Electronic Resource Management

 In addition to the works mentioned or cited in the original TERMS report, much has been written in the past few years that can help the overwhelmed or incoming electronic resources librarian manage their daily workflow.
 In the end, however, most of the challenges facing the management of electronic resources is directly related to workflow management.
 How we manage these challenging or complex resources is more important than what we do, because how we do it informs how successful and how meaningful the work is, and how well it completes our goal of getting access to patrons who want to use these resources.

-As such, the outline and the content described in these two versions of TERMS is very much centered on the ERM workflow.
+As such, the outline and the content described in these two versions of TERMS is centered on the ERM workflow.
 TERMS is a guide and framework for thinking on the different aspects of the electronic resource life-cycle within the library.
 For example, let's consider Term item 1, which is to investigate new content for purchase or addition.
 In a presentation by the Emery and Stone (2014), they suggest that this involves the following steps, partly paraphrased:

 • outline what you want to achieve